motleystate/dabeplech/docs/why_bioapi.rst

 It is also designed in a way to ease any contributions and try to keep its structure as simple as possible.

-This library also contains models description (thanks to pydantic_).
-It allows validations and generating documentation of the responses from APIs that are initially not described or following any standards.
+This library contains models description (thanks to pydantic_).
+It allows validations of the format and the generation of a documentation of the responses from APIs that are initially not described or following any standards.

 .. _pydantic: https://github.com/samuelcolvin/pydantic/